Landscapes and landforms

-Students follow the meanders of the lower Lane Cove River investigating the multiple layers of place.
-Commencing with acclimatisation activities students engage in place based inquiry investigating the processes and influences that create and shape landscapes and landforms in the riverine landscape.
+Students journey along the Lane Cove River investigating and observing the features and characteristics of a riverine landscape.
 The study site will stimulate student thinking on the environmental, economic, recreational and cultural value of the Lane Cove River with particular reference to local Aboriginal Peoples.

 Inquiry questions